sbug51/KC-Riff/integration/README.md

 The integration tests have 2 modes of operating.

 1. By default, they will start the server on a random port, run the tests, and then shutdown the server.
-2. If `OLLAMA_TEST_EXISTING` is set to a non-empty string, the tests will run against an existing running server, which can be remote
+2. If `KC-Riff_TEST_EXISTING` is set to a non-empty string, the tests will run against an existing running server, which can be remote